Kura–Araxes culture: Settlements

+Garni, Persi, Khorenia-Javakhk) and of mud-brick (Mokhrablur, Goy-tepe, Gudaberteke), with artificial puddles (Norabats, Kvatskhelebi, Khizannat-gora).
+The Shengavit fortified wall is noteworthy with its stone foundations, reinforced with rectangular masonry walls and a tiled secret passage leading to Hrazdan river.
+The central urban areas, which are characterized by dense construction (Shengavit, Mokhrablur, etc.), were surrounded by satellite residences.

+The Kura–Araxes built mud-brick houses, originally round, but later developing into subrectangular designs with structures of just one or two rooms, multiple rooms centered around an open space, or rectilinear designs.
+The mud-brick was made from sandy clay with the help of mold forms and dried in the sun.
+It was the main building material from which 10 to 11 walls, temples, residential and economic buildings and hydro-engineering structures were built.
+The foundations of the houses were made of river stones, cracked or unprocessed basalt (Shengavit, Harich, Karaz, Amiranis-gora, etc.), on which mud-brick walls were raised.
+Round buildings with a diameter of 4–10 m and rectangular floorplan were widespread.
+The latter had a flat, log roof, and the buildings with round floorplan had primitive roofs of "hazarashen" type, covered with clay mud-bricks with reed, with a skylights hole in the centre of the roof, that solved the issues of light and ventilation of the house (Shengavit, Mokhrablur).
+The floors were of rammed earth.
+There were also plaster covered, up to 10 cm thick (Shengavit) and red painted (Garakepek-Tepe) floors.
+There are found samples of attempts to enliven the monotonous clay walls with decoration and with shaped arrangement of bricks of different color and to enlighten the monotonous appearance of the walls with various colors (Shengavit, Mokhrablur in Nakhijevan, Yanik-tepe, etc).

 At some point the culture's settlements and burial grounds expanded out of lowland river valleys and into highland areas.
 Although some scholars have suggested that this expansion demonstrates a switch from agriculture to pastoralism and that it serves as possible proof of a large-scale arrival of Indo-Europeans, facts such as that settlement in the lowlands remained more or less continuous suggest merely that the people of this culture were diversifying their economy to encompass crop and livestock agriculture.

-Shengavit Settlement is a prominent Kura-Araxes site in present-day Yerevan area in Armenia.
-It was inhabited from approximately 3200 BC cal to 2500 BC cal.
-Later on, in the Middle Bronze Age, it was used irregularly until 2200 BC cal.
+Shengavit Settlement is a prominent Kura–Araxes site in the present-day Yerevan area in Armenia.
+It was inhabited from about 3200 BC cal to 2500 BC cal.
+Later, in the Middle Bronze Age, it was used irregularly until 2200 BC cal.
 The town occupied an area of six hectares, which is large for Kura-Araxes sites.